 Credit risk is defined as the risk of loss arising from an obligor not meeting its contractual obligations to us.
 Credit risk includes consumer credit risk, commercial credit risk, and counterparty credit risk.
 Credit risk is a major source of potential economic loss to us.
-Credit risk is monitored by the RCs, executive leadership team, and our associates.
+Credit risk is monitored by the RC, executive leadership team, and our associates.
 Together, they oversee credit decisioning, account servicing activities, and credit-risk-management processes, and manage credit risk exposures within our risk appetite.
 In addition, our Loan Review Group provides an independent assessment of the quality of our credit portfolios and credit-risk-management practices and reports its findings to the RC on a regular basis.

 To mitigate risk, we have implemented specific policies and practices across business lines, utilizing both qualitative and quantitative analyses.
 This reflects our commitment to maintaining an independent and ongoing assessment of credit risk and credit quality.
 Our policies require an objective and timely assessment of the overall quality of the consumer and commercial loan and operating lease portfolios.
 This includes the identification of relevant trends that affect the collectability of the portfolios, segments of the portfolios that are potential problem areas, loans and operating leases with potential credit weaknesses, and the assessment of the adequacy of internal credit risk policies and procedures.
-Our consumer and commercial loan and operating lease portfolios may perform in a severe economic downturn.
+Our consumer and commercial loan and operating lease portfolios are subject to regular stress tests that are based on economic scenarios developed and distributed by the FRB to assess how the portfolios may perform in a severe economic downturn.
 In addition, we establish and maintain underwriting policies and limits across our portfolios and higher risk segments (for example, nonprime) based on our risk appetite.